microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 console.log(sayHello("TypeScript"));
 ```

-Before we get to Browserify, let's make sure that the modules work by running `gulp` and then testing in Node:
+Make sure that the modules work by running `gulp` and then testing in Node:

 ```shell
 gulp